ShyShallot/Java-Text-Dungeon-Crawler/Docs/CusLib.md

 <T> String colorText(T text, String color) // input anything and it will be output with the color if it matches the input, Only Available colors are the ones defined above

 String getColor(String color) // returns the Color Variable associated with the string, this is seperate due to earlier impentations of colorText.

+<T> void DebugOutputLn(T text); // If Main.debugMode is true then it will output the text as a new Line

+<T> void DebugOutput(T text); // Same as DebugOutputLn but only doesnt print a new line
 ```